-With a $90,000 grant from FRAXA Research Foundation, Dr. Carolyn B. Smith and Dr. Rachel Sare at the National Institute of Mental Health investigated the basis of sleep problems in Fragile X syndrome.
+With a $90,000 grant from FRAXA Research Foundation over 2016-2018, Dr. Carolyn B. Smith and Dr. Rachel Sare at the National Institute of Mental Health investigated the basis of sleep problems in Fragile X syndrome.

 Rachel Sare, PhD

 Carolyn B. Smith, PhD